 - The right to opt out of communications and fundraising from your organization

 - The right to file a complaint to your organization or to the secretary of the Department of Health and Human Services (HHS)

 - The right to be notified of a breach of unsecured PHI

 See CFR 45, §164.520b(1) for a complete list of statements that you must include in your NPP.

-In the notice, you should include the information of someone whom patients can contact to learn more about your organization’s policies.
-Also include the notice’s effective date on the document.
-Your NPP shouldn’t predate September 2013, which was the compliance date for the HIPAA Omnibus Rule.
+In the notice, you should also include the information of someone whom patients can contact to learn more about your organization’s policies, and the notice’s effective date.
+Keep in mind that your NPP shouldn’t predate September 2013, which was the compliance date for the HIPAA Omnibus Rule.

 How Should You Design a Notice of Privacy Practices?

 HHS provides NPP templates you can customize for your organization.
 There are three standard formats: